Keeping Clients Happy: Focusing Efforts

-In the mixed reality sector, most startup content creation studios will often find themselves supporting larger studios, which typically have distribution channels that can handle millions of viewers, such as Google, Facebook, Apple and Amazon.
+In the extended reality (XR) sector, many startup studios will often find themselves supporting larger studios, which typically have distribution channels that can handle millions of viewers, such as Google, Facebook, Apple and Amazon.
 Additionally, startups will find work with businesses in other industries that are interested in exploring and adding VR/AR content to their offerings, but are not willing to commit much in the way of time and resources.
 Startups will also frequently augment transitioning teams that need technical support.

 In the location-based entertainment (LBE) sector, as new new technology emerges, theme parks and virtual arcades will also present opportunities for VFX-heavy content creation studios.
 Capturing business will require studios to push the boundaries of their technical wealth of expertise by cultivating auxiliary capabilities in programming, robotics, engineering, fabrication.
 Deciding which direction to focus on in order to maximize client satisfaction, can be exceptionally difficult with tight budgets and strict deadlines.